jacob-bd/google-workspace-mcp/README.md

 # Configure Gemini CLI
 g-workspace-mcp config -f gemini

-# Get JSON for Cursor or other tools
+# Get JSON config for Cursor or other tools
 g-workspace-mcp config -f cursor

+# Get universal JSON format for other AI IDEs
+g-workspace-mcp config -f json
 ```

 The command will show what it's about to do and ask for confirmation.